 While driving under the influence of intoxicants is still a very serious problem, in recent years distracted driving has actually surpassed DUI as our country's main traffic-related problem.
 Recent studies have shown that distracted driving, like driving drunk, seriously impairs a driver's ability to react to their surroundings.
 When sending or receiving a text message, the average cellphone user must take their eyes off the road for up to five seconds.
 When your vehicle is traveling at highway speeds of 55 mph or more, five seconds is an eternity.
 If your ability to act is hampered in any way, the odds that you will be involved in a tragic accident increase exponentially.

 Distracted driving may include such activities as grooming, eating, drinking, using the car stereo or an MP3 player or even reading while operating an automobile.
 Driving teachers across the country stress the urgent need for increased awareness about distracted driving, encouraging parents to provide young people with more opportunities to practice their driving before they get on the road.

 Experts agree that teen drivers need to be taught not to develop dangerous driving habits.
 While laws are being enacted across the country to deter distracted teen drivers from texting while driving, the rate at which young drivers continue to text behind the wheel is still on the increase.
 Maryland law strictly prohibits any cellphone use while driving for anyone under the age of 18.
 Obviously, stricter laws and steeper penalties have not been an effective deterrent to practicing dangerous driving habits.

 Protect Your Rights

 When a distracted teen ends up causing an accident, their victim may be legally entitled to compensation for the teen's negligent actions.
-If you have been involved in an accident with a distracted teen driver, you should seek compensation with the help of a personal injury lawyer.
+If you have been involved in an auto accident with a distracted teen driver, you should seek compensation with the help of a personal injury lawyer.